Professor Richard Noakes

 I am currently supervising two doctoral research projects in collaboration with BT Archives (part of the Science Museum and Archives Consortium).
 Both are funded via the AHRC's Collaborative Doctoral Partnership scheme.

-I have collaborated with Porthcurno Telegraph Museum on 'Connecting Cornwall: Telecommunications, Work and Locality in West Cornwall, 1870-1918', and received an AHRC research grant for the project in 2008: http://www.porthcurno.org.uk/nerve-centre/digital-archive
+I have collaborated with PK Porthcurno, Museum of Global Communications on 'Connecting Cornwall: Telecommunications, Work and Locality in West Cornwall, 1870-1918', and received an AHRC research grant for the project in 2008: http://www.porthcurno.org.uk/nerve-centre/digital-archive

 I was an advisor for The John Tyndall Correspondence Project, an international research and transcription project involving York University, Canada, Montana State University, University of Auckland and several UK unversities: http://www.yorku.ca/tyndall/